hello.

 In chirrup, whistle, and shake.

-For singing till his fills,
+For singing his heaven fills,

 love of earth that he instills,

-Our valley is his cup
+Our is his golden cup

-And he the wine which
+And he the which overflows

 To lift us him as he goes.